The Magician's Nephew: Plot summary

-Digory's apple restores his mother's health as his father returns for good after being away on business in India, and he and Polly remain lifelong friends.
-Uncle Andrew reforms and gives up magic, but still enjoys bragging about his adventures with the Witch.
+Digory's apple restores his mother's health, and he and Polly remain lifelong friends.
+Uncle Andrew reforms and gives up magic.
 Digory plants the apple's core with Uncle Andrew's rings in the back yard of his aunt's home in London, and it grows into a large tree.
 Soon afterwards, Digory's family inherits a mansion in the country, and many years later the apple tree blows down in a storm.
-Digory, now a middle-aged professor, has its wood made into a wardrobe, setting up the events in The Lion, the Witch and the Wardrobe.
+Digory, now a professor, has its wood made into a wardrobe, setting up the events in The Lion, the Witch and the Wardrobe.